Is it torture or not? It’s so borderline... It’s like minimal, minimal, minimal torture.”

 This is how I like to think this went down

 Author of The Hunger Games *thinks to herself* “I really want to name my main character after my best friend but I can’t let everyone know how desperately lonely I am...
-I know, I’ll change the C to a and nobody will be the wiser.” *goes off to see if new issue of O magazine has arrived.*
+I know, I’ll change the C to a K and nobody will be the wiser.” *goes off to see if new issue of O magazine has arrived.*

 Cat owner Leah Garza *thinks to herself* I really want to name my best friend after the only thing that’s ever brought meaning to my life but I can’t let everyone know how desperately lonely I am...
-I know, I’ll change the to a and nobody will be the wiser.” *decides to drink a pumpkin spice latte out of season because she is her own woman*
+I know, I’ll change the K to a C and nobody will be the wiser.” *decides to drink a pumpkin spice latte out of season because she is her own woman*

 "Hey your pet really looks like [famous person]"-- Nobody, ever.